Fish ladder: Effectiveness

 Fish ladders have a mixed record of effectiveness.
-They vary in effectiveness for different types of species, with one study showing that only three percent of American Shad make it through all the fish ladders on the way to their spawning ground.
+This varies for different types of species, with one study showing that only three percent of American Shad make it through all the fish ladders on the way to their spawning ground.
 Effectiveness depends on the fish species' swimming ability, and how the fish moves up and downstream.
 A fish passage that is designed to allow fish to pass upstream may not allow passage downstream, for instance.

 Fish passages do not always work.
 In practice a challenge is matching swimming performance data to hydrodynamic measurements.
 Swim tests rarely use the same protocol and the output is either a single-point measurement or a bulk velocity.
 In contrast, physical and numerical modelling of fluid flow (i.e. hydrodynamics) deliver a detailed flow map, with a fine spatial and temporal resolution.
 Regulatory agencies face a difficult task to match hydrodynamic measurements and swimming performance data.

+In North Carolina, the Cape Fear River watershed, effectiveness of the fish passageway improves habitual conditions for cleaner water and increase fish population.
+Cape Fear River uses "lock and dam" structures that prevent fishes from migrating upstream.
+In 2012, at Lock and Dam No.1, the watershed allows the fish to migrate upstream using a fish passage structure that resembles stream rapids.
+The Cape Fear River Partnership by NOAA's Office of Habitat Conservation, are using the fish passageways to restore fish back into the water shed to improve the habitat with cleaner water and benefiting local communities.

 Culverts

-During the last three decades, the ecological impact of culverts on natural streams and rivers has been recognised.
+The ecological impact of culverts on natural streams and rivers has been recognised.
 While the culvert discharge capacity derives from hydrological and hydraulic engineering considerations, this results often in large velocities in the barrel, which may prevent fish from passing through.

 Baffles may be installed along the barrel invert to provide some fish-friendly alternative.
 For low discharges, the baffles decrease the flow velocity and increase the water depth to facilitate fish passage.
 At larger discharges, baffles induce lower local velocities and generate recirculation regions.
+It may be possible to accommodate fish passage by alternating baffle slots thereby mimicking natural sinuosity of stream flow.
 However, baffles can reduce drastically the culvert discharge capacity for a given afflux, thus increasing substantially the total cost of the culvert structure to achieve the same design discharge and afflux.
-It is believed that fish-turbulence interplay may facilitate upstream migration, albeit an optimum design must be based upon a careful characterisation of both hydrodynamics and fish kinematics.
+It is believed that fish-turbulence interplay may facilitate upstream migration, albeit an optimum design must be based upon a careful characterization of both hydrodynamics and fish kinematics.
 Finally the practical engineering design implications cannot be ignored, while a solid understanding of turbulence typology is a basic requirement to any successful boundary treatment conducive of upstream fish passage.